Rental Propert Security & Safety

-With the recent spike of crime in Townsville and North Queensland, we have seen a number of properties targeted by thieves.
-Luckily there are several ways you can improve your home security, make your property more secure and stay safe in your own home.
-We have seen a number of 11 tenants and homeowners install a range of home security measures to improve the safety of their property, from inexpensive and simple solutions to complex home security cameras and alarm systems.
+With the recent spike of crime in Townsville, we have seen a number of rental properties targeted by thieves.
+There are several ways you can improve your home security, make your property more secure and stay safe in your own home.
+We have seen a number of tenants and homeowners install a range of home security measures to improve the safety of their property, from inexpensive and simple solutions to complex home security cameras and alarm systems.

 We wanted to share our 11 Home Security Tips with you to ensure your home is secure as it can be and to limit the chance of a successful break-in.

 1. Lock all doors with a key